What Is ADHD? A Clear Guide for Adults in Calgary

 What It’s Like to Have ADHD

-Many adults with ADHD describe a lifelong sense of underachievement and inconsistency, despite knowing they are capable.
-They may feel “lazy” or “not good enough” due to difficulty following through on tasks, maintaining routines, or managing time effectively.
+Many adults with ADHD describe a lifelong feeling of underachievement or inconsistency, even though they know they are capable.
+They may internalise messages that they are “lazy” or “not good enough” because tasks that seem simple for others, such as following through, sticking to routines, managing time, require much more effort.

-As adults become more independent, undiagnosed or untreated ADHD can significantly affect work performance, relationships, and daily life.
-Common struggles include:
+As adult responsibilities increase, undiagnosed or untreated ADHD can start to affect work, relationships, and everyday functioning.
+Common challenges include:

 • Procrastination and last-minute rushing